chandan766/wavelite/README.md

 ## Technical Details
 - **WebRTC**: Uses RTCPeerConnection and RTCDataChannel for peer-to-peer communication.
-- **SDP Exchange**: Temporarily stores Session Description Protocol (SDP) data in a Google Sheet via a Google Form, with automatic deletion after connection.
+- **SDP Exchange**: Temporarily stores Session Description Protocol (SDP) data in a Cloudflare Worker, with automatic deletion after connection.
 - **File Transfer**:
   - Files are split into 16KB chunks for reliable transfer over WebRTC Data Channels.
   - Includes buffer overflow handling, chunk resend requests, and a 15-second timeout with up to 3 retries for missing chunks.